 I cannot wrap my head around why such wonderful people have to leave so early.

 A week before Gisela transitioned, she/her spirit came to me in one of my Dr. Joe Dispenza meditations.
-She was a dedicated meditator and so committed to this work like me, and when she came to me she was dancing, flying and so happy.
+She was a dedicated meditator and so committed to this work like me.
+And when she came to me she was dancing, flying and she was happy.
 “Nadine, it feels so good here.
 I don’t have any pain.
 I am free.” and she was smiling and frolicking.

 And that way I knew her soul, her body, her spirit decided to part from this world.

 You can prepare for someone’s passing, but when it eventually happens it’s so hard to let go.
 And a part of you goes with them.

 I had a hard time navigating through my grief and at the same time allowing myself to feel the excitement that I had for the women participating in Thriving Sisters.

 One of my friends who also took part in the online course said that this course came exactly at the right time it needed to, so that I myself could feel the support of women, something that I taught in Thriving Sisters.
 And she was right.

 I strongly believe – everything happens for a reason, there’s nothing by chance but always something greater at play.